ShamylZakariya/KesslerSyndrome/NOTES.md

     - DONE: Make my #includes use paths, not just the filename
     - DONE: Switch to c++ 14?
 17? right now we'r eusing c++ 11
     - DONE: Kill XmlMultiTree - I'm not even using it, and it adds complexity.
-    - Svg Group needs a "find element by Id", because the path thing works but is awful
+    - DONE: Svg Group needs a "find element by Id", because the path thing works but is awful
+        - implemented, but untested
     - use unowned_ptr<> for chipmunk pointers. https://github.com/coryshrmn/cgs/blob/master/include/cgs/unowned_ptr.hpp